 And while the complexity of malware used for identity fraud, merchant breaches, spyware and other types of cyberattacks is increasing, there are also numerous ways to protect mobile wallets and contactless payments.
 Below are the four most commonly-used ones.

 Security technologies in mobile payments

-- Point-to-point encryption (P2PE) – provided by a third party, P2PE combines security devices, processes and applications to encrypt data until it reaches the solution provider’s secure environment for decryption.
+- Point-to-point encryption (P2PE) – provided by a third party, P2PE combines security devices, processes, and applications to encrypt data until it reaches the solution provider’s secure environment for decryption.
 Because confidential cardholder data is instantaneously encrypted, customers are exposed to a considerably reduced risk of payment card fraud.
 For merchants who implemented this technology, it means that in the event of fraud, the P2PE solution provider not the merchant is held responsible for the data loss.

 - EMV – a global standard for cards equipped with the technology used to authenticate chip-card transactions, EMV stands for “Europay, MasterCard and Visa”.
-With the increased number of significant data breaches and cyber threats, more and more card issuers are opting for this technology to give their consumers the peace of mind and reduce the risk of fraud.
+With the increased number of significant data breaches and cyber threats, more and more card issuers are opting for this technology to give their consumers peace of mind and reduce the risk of fraud.